luiscarlos300/SQL-Projects/Practical Analysis - SQL SERVER/Readme.md

 # Objectives
-In this project section I want to show my knowledge answering the most varied business questions using SQL (by topics) using Microsoft's Contoso Retail database:
+In this section, I demonstrate my expertise in SQL by answering diverse business questions using Microsoft's Contoso Retail database.
+The topics covered include:

-- Variable Fundamentals;
-- CRUD;
+    - SQL Fundamentals (data types, operators, and syntax)
+    - CRUD Operations (Create, Read, Update, Delete)
-- Conditional Functions;
+    - Conditional Functions (CASE, COALESCE, NULL handling)
-- VIEWS;
+    - Views (creating and optimizing for performance)
-- Subqueries and CTE.
+    - Subqueries & Common Table Expressions (CTEs) (enhancing query readability and efficiency)

+These exercises showcase how SQL can be used to extract insights, streamline data operations, and support business decision-making.